Monitor robots.txt Changes with Python and Difflib

 Starting the Script

-First, we install the fake_useragent module to use in our call header.
-This can help ward off light abuse detection.
-Note if you are using Google Colab, put an exclamation mark at the beginning of pip3, so !pip3.
+First, install the fake_useragent module to use in the request header.
+This can help avoid light abuse detection.
+If you are using Google Colab, prefix pip3 with an exclamation mark (for example, !pip3).

 pip3 install fake_useragent

-Now we import the needed modules. os is for writing and reading files. requests grab the robotx.txt content. fake_useragent sets the user agent for the request. time sets script delays. difflib compares two pieces of content.
+Now we import the needed modules.
+The os module handles writing and reading files. requests grabs the robots.txt content. fake_useragent provides the user agent for the request. time controls script delays. difflib compares two pieces of content.

 Assign Variables

-First, let’s set some variables.
+First, set some variables.
 We’ll set a name to use in our file names and a URL for the site where we want to test the robots.txt file.
-Then we set up the fake user agent, and format the name to replace a space with an underscore in case it exists.
-We’re going to store the current robots.txt file, past stored robots.txt file, and a changes.html file.
+Then we set up the fake user agent and replace any space in the name with an underscore.
+The script stores the current robots.txt, the previously stored robots.txt, and a changes HTML file.

 name="pf"